 The idea of the permeable cultural institution is made with reference to the We AR group’s subversive, site-specific and visual based augmented reality interventions at MoMA in 2010 .
 This artist group curated an unofficial, virtual art exhibition and virtual artworks were placed within MoMA’s gallery spaces which visitors could view through their smartphones, leading Thiel to remark that ‘The institutional walls of the white cube are no longer solid…’.

-In relation to the application of augmented audio reality that has already been discussed, we can see how this also applies through the potentially subversive or unofficial use of virtually placed sound within an institution.
+In relation to the application of audio augmented reality that has already been discussed, we can see how this also applies through the potentially subversive or unofficial use of virtually placed sound within an institution.
 But, in the case of AAR, Thiel’s remarks take on a more literal meaning, both in relation to the internal walls of the gallery and its external boundaries, and present opportunity as well as challenge.
 If we can hear the visual before we see it, then the dividing walls of gallery rooms are no longer obstacles to our exploration, if we can hear the contents of the institution before we arrive, then these objects are no longer confined by external architecture.
-According to Breitsameter , this fluid and borderless design approach stems from ‘a sonic understanding of space’ which allows for a space which is more permeable and one that ‘doesn’t suggest the same kind of hard and fast boundaries of a visual construction of space’.
+According to Breitsameter, in Behrendt , this fluid and borderless design approach stems from ‘a sonic understanding of space’ which allows for a space which is more permeable and one that ‘doesn’t suggest the same kind of hard and fast boundaries of a visual construction of space’.